 Align with USSF and NorCal guidelines by:

-NOTE: If you are playing in a CalNorth tournament, there is no heading for children ages 12 and younger in games (see CalNorth Announces Heading Protocol).
+- NOTE: If you are playing in a CalNorth tournament, there is no heading for children ages 12 and younger in games (see CalNorth Health and Safety protocols).

 Inform parents of any direct head or strong bodily impacts and recommend evaluation for a concussion by a health care professional before allowing the player to continue practice.
 Use the guidelines in the USSF Fact Sheet and/or the CDC training program to guide on-field evaluations.